cellml/libcellml/docs/dev_configuration_options.rst

 -------

 Some options are platform or tool dependent.
-For example, MEMCHECK is only available if the valgrind tool is available.
+For example, :code:`MEMCHECK` is only available if the valgrind tool is available.

 ======================== ============ ===========================================
 Config                    Default      Description